chocolatey-community/chocolatey-packages/automatic/sqlite/README.md

 - Self-contained: no external dependencies.
 - Cross-platform: Android, *BSD, iOS, Linux, Mac, Solaris, VxWorks, and Windows (Win32, WinCE, WinRT) are supported out of the box.
 Easy to port to other systems.
 - Sources are in the public domain.
 Use for any purpose.
-- omes with a standalone command-line interface (CLI) client that can be used to administer SQLite databases.
+- Comes with a standalone command-line interface (CLI) client that can be used to administer SQLite databases.

 ## Package parameters

-- `/NoTools` - Do not install sqlite tools (sqldiff, sqlite3, sqlite3_analyzer).
+- `/NoTools` - Do not install sqlite tools